LegumeFederation/meta_iron/README.rst

 Attribute       When the line begins with a ``.`` character, it
                 defines an attibute or attributes of attributes.
-`

 Prototype       If the ``prototype`` attribute is set, the name is treated
-                as a pattern for filename discovery.
+                as a pattern for file/directory discovery.

 =============== ===========================================================